 Contributing to Marlin

-As an entirely community-supported open project, Marlin relies entirely on volunteers giving their time, effort, and insight to move the project forward.
-All the great stuff in Marlin 1.1 is due to a bright and engaged group of debaters, experimenters, and makers who screw up their sleep schedules, grind their steppers, and twerk their deltas so the rest of us don’t have to.
+As a community-supported open source project, Marlin relies on the time and talent of many volunteers.
+All the great stuff you see in Marlin today comes from a bright and engaged group of debaters, experimenters, and makers who screw up their sleep schedules, grind their steppers, and twerk their axes so the rest of us don’t have to.

 Ways to contribute